Amein-Eskinder/CICO-HijraBank-Agreements/Consortium Partnership Agreement.md

 10.4.1.
 Any ongoing project implementation, and maintenance
 10.4.2.
 The Parties' obligations under confidentiality, compliance, and audit clauses.
 10.4.3.
-The natural phase-out or completion of that project's operational lifecycle;
+The natural phase-out or completion of that project's operational lifecycle.
-10.4.4.
-A mutually agreed handover or transfer of the project to a third party or successor entity.

 **10.5.
 Effect of Termination**